its0x08/blue-deauth/README.md

 l2ping (comes with Kali)
 ```

-### Tested only in Kali!
+### Tested only in Kali but any Linux OS that uses bluez should work.
-Note: Please report bugs and feature requests!
+---
+## Pull requests and issues are welcome!